-Studies in OECD countries have shown that R&D tax credit policy have positive impacts on firms' innovation, and that SMEs are more responsive to the policy.
-However, countries are different in their own mechanism design of R&D tax credit.
-Unlike OECD countries which use the total R&D investment as the assessment for the R&D tax credit, the U.S. assesses the qualified R&D investments in incremental amounts.
-In this paper, we find that the U.S. R&D tax mechanism is less favorable to SMEs, but the inequality in R&D tax credit has been declining after the U.S. Congress enacted ASC policy.
-Moreover, in the rise of globalization, we find that import competition has a negative relationship with U.S. innovation, but the negative impacts reduces as the degree of R&D inequality increases.
-Moreover, the degree of R&D inequality has a positive relationship with U.S. innovation, a result that supports Harberger (1998) sun-rise and sun-set phenomenon - a small or modest set of firms can account for 100 percent of productivity growth in an industry.
+Studies in OECD countries have shown that R&D tax credits have positive impacts on firm innovation, and that SMEs are more responsive to the credits.
+However, countries are different in the mechanism design of R&D tax credits.
+Unlike OECD countries that use the total R&D investment as the assessment for the R&D tax credit, the U.S. assesses the qualified R&D investments in incremental amounts.
+In this paper, we find that the U.S. R&D tax mechanism is less favorable to SMEs, but the inequality in the R&D tax credit has been declining after the U.S. Congress enacted ASC policy.
+Moreover, in the rise of globalization, we find that import competition has a negative relationship with U.S. innovation, but the negative effect can be mitigated as the degree of R&D inequality increases.
+Fourth, the degree of R&D inequality has a statistically positive relationship with U.S. innovation measured by U.S. R&D capital.
+However, when measured by U.S patents, U.S. innovation has a statistically negative relationship with the degree of R&D inequality.
+That is, lowering R&D inequality can increase U.S. patenting.